frankc60/jStrip/README.md

 # jStrip

 Pass a webpage uri with pure [jQuery](http://api.jquery.com/) to jStrip and retrieve the results.
-The results are returned via a Promise or Async/Await, examples below.
+The results are returned as an object via a Promise or Async/Await, examples below.

 ## Installing